Amenities: Activity Room, Athletic Field, Gym, Playground

 Time: 2:30pm – 6:00pm

-Summer Day Camp for ages 6 – 11 entering grades 1st through 6th begins June 2015.
+Summer Day Camps for youth ages 6 – 11 entering grades 1st through 6th grade runs in accordance with the Greenville County Schools calendar.

-This program for adults ages 60+ is offered from September – May and meets on Mondays, Tuesdays, and Wednesdays from 9am – 1:00pm.
-Field trips and special events are offered for seniors on Thursdays.
-Meals are provided by Senior Action for seniors on Mondays, Tuesdays, and Wednesdays from 11:30am – 12:30pm.
-Activities range from health education, penny pokeno, Red Hat Society, and more.
+This program for adults ages 50+ is offered from September – May and meets on Mondays, Tuesdays, and Wednesdays from 9 am – 1:00 pm.
+Meals are provided daily by Senior Action from 11:30 am – 12:30 pm.
+Activities range from health education, exercise, penny pokeno, Red Hat Society, and more.

 Monday, Tuesday, & Thursday nights